meepdong/Weighing-Scale-Coaster/README.md

 Credits
 Built by Maurice D'Moss, mechanical product design engineer with a passion for coffee and embedded systems.
 Filtering architecture inspired by Analog Devices' weigh scale reference design.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to use, modify, and share this project for personal and educational purposes.
+Commercial use is not permitted without explicit permission from the author.